 in like-for-like situations

-This proactive policy has resulted in us being ranked 35th out of 4,000 companies worldwide in the Equileap Gender Equality 2023 report, 5th in our business sector.
+This proactive policy has resulted in us being ranked 63rd out of 5,600 companies worldwide in the Equileap Gender Equality 2023 report, 7th in France.

-We raise awareness of workplace gender equality among employees via an e-learning course available in 5 languages, which has already been completed by more than 66,000 employees worldwide.
+Our vision and ambitions are shared with our employees.
+We raise awareness of workplace gender equality among employees via an e-learning course available in 5 languages, which has already been completed by almost 58,000 employees worldwide.

 Boosting diversity in technical and digital roles